eic/edpm/README.md

 Is there something existing?
 What others do? - Simple bash build scripts quickly get bloated and complex.
 Dockerfiles and similar stuff are too-tool-related.
 Build systems like scons or cmake also too centric on compiling something rather than managing packets chains.
 Full featured package managers and tools like Homebrew are pretty complex to tame (for dealing with just 5 deps).

-So ejpm is something more advanced than build scripts in pure python, but less cumbersome than real packet managers, being focused on our specific problems.
+So ejpm is something more advanced than build scripts, but less cumbersome than real packet managers, it is in pure python, and being focused on our specific problems.

 ***ejpm* is not**:

-1. It is not a real package manager which automatically solves dependencies
+1. It is not a real package manager which automatically solves dependency trees
 2. **ejpm is not a requirment** for e<sup>JANA</sup>.
 It is not a part of e<sup>JANA</sup> build system and one can compile and install e<sup>JANA</sup> without ejpm